davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 must be added to copy the operands so that that alternative applies.
 The alternative requiring the least copying is chosen.
 If two alternatives need the same amount of copying, the one that comes first is chosen.
-These choices can be altered with the ? and ! characters:
+These choices can be altered with the :samp:`?` and :samp:`!` characters:

 .. index:: ? in constraint

 .. index:: question mark

 ?
-  Disparage slightly the alternative that the ? appears in, as a choice when no alternative applies exactly.
-The compiler regards this alternative as one unit more costly for each ? that appears in it.
+  Disparage slightly the alternative that the :samp:`?` appears in, as a choice when no alternative applies exactly.
+The compiler regards this alternative as one unit more costly for each :samp:`?` that appears in it.

   .. index:: ! in constraint